Proud to Trail

 How We’re Connecting the Circuit Trails

-When complete, the Circuit Trails network will encompass more than 750 miles of trails—including five counties in Pennsylvania and four in New Jersey.
-Today, more than 300 miles are complete, with 50 currently in development and 400 yet to be built.
+When complete, the Circuit Trails network will encompass more than 800 miles of trails—including five counties in Pennsylvania and four in New Jersey.
+Today, more than 300+ miles are complete, with 50 currently in development and more than 400 yet to be built.
 Each segment will continue to increase in value as a recreational and transportation asset as more of the network is connected.

 Circuit 500-Mile Challenge